-Elaine Chew joined ACSV Legal in 2014 and is a senior associate.
-Prior to joining the firm, Elaine worked at international law firms in Malaysia and Vietnam.
-Her experience covers M&A, joint venture arrangements, investment structures, management arrangements and private equity transactions.
-Elaine has also worked for local and international corporations in the hospitality and tourism, food and beverages, retail, education and healthcare sectors.
-Elaine graduated from the University of Reading in 2007, was admitted as an advocate and solicitor of the High Court of Malaya in 2010 and is a registered foreign lawyer in Vietnam.
-She is fluent in English and Malay.
+Elaine Chew is a special counsel at ACSV Legal who has previously worked at international law firms in Malaysia and Vietnam, including a white-shoe law firm.
+Elaine is a 2007 graduate of the University of Reading, was admitted as an advocate and solicitor of the high court of Malaya in 2010, and is a registered foreign lawyer in Vietnam.
+Her expertise includes advising on foreign direct investment in a range of conditional sectors, notably healthcare, education, fintech and real estate, and acting for a range of clients in M&A by private equity, etc. Since conditional sectors are grey in interpreting the laws, Elaine helps clients consider effective structuring from the outset.
+Elaine is fluent in English, Malay and Cantonese.
 ACSV Legal Level 11, Empress Tower 138-142 Hai Ba Trung Street District 1 Ho Chi Minh City Vietnam Tel: +84 28 3822 4539 Fax: +84 28 3822 4239 Email: info@acsvlegal.com Web: acsvlegal.com